NicholasCorrado/nicholascorrado.github.io/_pages/about.md

 During my first year, I worked in Professor Jignesh Patel's group building Hustle, an efficient data platform based built on top of Apache Arrow.

-I received a BPhil in physics and a B.S. in mathematics at the University of Pittsburgh where I worked with Vladimir Savinov to design the first search for [WbJ states](https://arxiv.org/pdf/1105.5829.pdf).
+I received a BPhil in physics and a B.S. in mathematics at the University of Pittsburgh where I worked with Professor Vladimir Savinov to design the first search for [WbJ states](https://arxiv.org/pdf/1105.5829.pdf).